 Consider Flossing First

 Flossing removes plaque and other bacteria from between your teeth.
 If some of those particles land on the exposed surfaces of your teeth they may continue to damage your enamel.
 By brushing after flossing you're able to brush away those particles, providing you with a more thorough cleaning.
-Alternatively, you can brush, then floss, and finally rinse with water and mouth wash.
+Alternatively, you can brush, then floss, and finally rinse with water or mouthwash.

 Choose The Right Floss for You